We look for applicants to have a very strong grounding in economics or other quantitative subjects.

 Courses and grades

 To be eligible for the MSc Economics you need a strong grounding in Economics at the undergraduate level.
 Students who have high grades (a very high 2:1 or first) in mathematics, statistics, actuarial science or other mathematics disciplines will also be considered.

-A successful application requires high grades (at least a 2:1) in university-level courses that cover most of the following:
+A successful application requires high grades (usually a strong 2:1) in university-level courses that cover most of the following: